Life (magazine): Weekly news magazine

-1960s and the end of an era

 In the 1960s, the magazine was filled with color photos of movie stars, President John F. Kennedy and his family, the war in Vietnam, and the Apollo program.
 Typical of the magazine's editorial focus was a long 1964 feature on actress Elizabeth Taylor and her relationship with actor Richard Burton.
 Journalist Richard Meryman traveled with Taylor to New York, California, and Paris.
 Life ran a 6,000-word first-person article on the screen star.

 "I'm not a 'sex queen' or a 'sex symbol,' " Taylor said.
 "I don't think I want to be one.
 Sex symbol kind of suggests bathrooms in hotels or something.
 I do know I'm a movie star and I like being a woman, and I think sex is absolutely gorgeous.
 But as far as a sex goddess, I don't worry myself that way...
 Richard is a very sexy man.
 He's got that sort of jungle essence that one can sense...
 When we look at each other, it's like our eyes have fingers and they grab ahold....
 I think I ended up being the scarlet woman because of my rather puritanical upbringing and beliefs.
 I couldn't just have a romance.
 It had to be a marriage."

-In the 1960s, the magazine featured photographs by Gordon Parks.
+In the 1960s, the magazine printed photographs by Gordon Parks.
 "The camera is my weapon against the things I dislike about the universe and how I show the beautiful things about the universe," Parks recalled in 2000.
 "I didn't care about Life magazine.
 I cared about the people," he said.

-The June 1964 Paul Welch Life article entitled "Homosexuality In America" was the first time a national publication reported on gay issues.
-Life's photographer was referred to the gay leather bar in San Francisco called the Tool Box for the article by Hal Call, who had long worked to dispel the myth that all homosexual men were effeminate.
-The article opened with a two-page spread of the mural of life-size leathermen in the bar, which had been painted by Chuck Arnett in 1962.
-The article described San Francisco as "The Gay Capital of America" and inspired many gay leathermen to move there.
+Paul Welch's Life article "Homosexuality in America", published in June 1964, marked the first time a national mainstream publication reported on gay issues.
+Life's photographer was referred to the gay leather bar in San Francisco called the Tool Box for the article by Hal Call, who had long worked to dispel the myth that all gay men were effeminate.
+The article opened with a two-page spread of the mural of life-size leathermen in the bar, painted by Chuck Arnett in 1962.
+The article described San Francisco as "The Gay Capital of America", and inspired many gay leathermen to move there.